ashrafwani/ashrafwani.github.io/_posts/15-12-19-real world-css3.markdown

 specifications for these web-based languages.
 You also might be turned off by some of the overly technical books that work well as references but provide little in the way of real-world, practical examples.

-our goal with this book is to help you learn through hands-on, practical instruction that will assist you to tackle the real-world problems you face in building websites today—with a specific focus on HTML5 and CSS3.
+Our goal with this book is to help you learn through hands-on, practical instruction that will assist you to tackle the real-world problems you face in building websites today—with a specific focus on HTML5 and CSS3.
 But this is more than just a step-by-step tutorial.
 Along the way, we’ll provide plenty of theory and technical information to help fill in any gaps in your understanding— the whys and hows of these new technologies—while doing our best not to overwhelm you with the sheer volume of cool new stuff.

-<script async src="https://static.medium.com/embed.js"></script><a class="m-story" data-collapsed="true" href="https://medium.com/@ashrafwani/html5-css3-for-the-real-world-is-your-perfect-introduction-to-the-latest-generation-of-web-eaea9b996d16#.z5a2f9lhk">Real World - CSS3</a>
+<script async src="https://static.medium.com/embed.js"></script><a class="m-story" data-collapsed="true" href="https://medium.com/@ashrafwani/real-world-css3-42ae60c9058d#.poyzgi5xo">Real World - CSS3</a>